Have you discovered the power of Christian affirmations?

 - The Lord is coming.
 He will save me so I need not be anxious or afraid.
 Isaiah 35:4

 Friend, I encourage you to begin speaking truth over your life and see what a difference it makes.
 Start small and don’t worry if you miss a day or two.
 Just pick back up when you remember again!
-My prayer is that God will strengthen your heart with His promises this week.
+My prayer is that your heart will be strengthened with the Bible affirmations of God via His promises this week.